rahulio96/rahulio96/README.md

 ## Hi, I'm Rahul 👋

-I'm a computer science student at California State University Sacramento, passionate about software engineering, focusing on frontend and full-stack development with an interest in deep learning and AI.
+I'm a software engineer and computer science graduate from California State University Sacramento, focusing on frontend and full-stack development with a growing interest in deep learning and AI.

 I'm eager to strengthen my skills, learn new technologies, and make meaningful contributions to impactful, widely-used projects.